-- Course material will be mostly drawn from two books: Production and Operations Analysis by Nahmias and Matching Supply with Demand: An Introduction to Operations Management by Cachon and Terwiesch.
-Both books are on reserve at the Lippincott Library. - The chapters from Cachon and Terwiesch are available as a custom made textbook at the PENN Bookstore: Cohen/Rieders, Introduction to Operations Management OIDD 220, 2016. - The book chapters from the Nahmias text and the cases are available through Study.Net which is linked to the course Canvas site. - Additional reading material (articles, assignments, and lecture notes) will be posted on Canyas - Students are required to participate in an online simulation.
+- Course material will be mostly drawn from two books: Production and Operations Analysis by Nahmias and Olsen and Matching Supply with Demand: An Introduction to Operations Management by Cachon and Terwiesch.
+Both books are on reserve at the Lippincott Library. - Relevant chapters from the Cachon and Terwiesch book are available as a custom made textbook at the PENN Bookstore: Cohen/Rieders, Introduction to Operations Management OIDD 220, 2016.
+Purchase of this custom book is highly recommended; reading assignments and sample problems will refer to this text. - The book chapters from the Nahmias and Olsen text and the cases are available through Study.Net which is linked to the course Canvas site. - Additional reading material (articles, assignments, and lecture notes) will be posted on Canvas. - Students are required to participate in an online simulation.
 Instructions for purchasing and for access to this software will be posted on Canvas.
 Costs are \$15.